joedrago/node-crackers/TUTORIAL.md

 (It should have 3, really bland, programmer-art pages in it.
 You can see for yourself, if you're curious.
 Simply make a copy of it, change the extension to .zip and open it up.)

-Make yourself a new directory to be the the main home for all of your comics; in this tutorial, we'll use the name `comics`.
-Either do this in your OS's user interface, or switch into your favorite temporary directory and run `mkdir comics`.
+Make yourself a new directory to be the the main home for all of your comics; in this tutorial, we'll use the name `MyFirstReader`.
+Either do this in your OS's user interface, or switch into your favorite temporary directory and run `mkdir MyFirstReader`.
 Then simply copy your new `Awesome.cbz` you just downloaded directly into that new directory.

-**Note:** I'm going to assume from now on that any commands I have you type will act on a directory named `comics`.
+**Note:** I'm going to assume from now on that any commands I have you type will act on a directory named `MyFirstReader`.
 Please adjust your commands accordingly.
-You may even use `.` instead of `comics` if you are inside of the directory itself.
+You may even use `.` instead of `MyFirstReader` if you are inside of the directory itself.

 Now type the following:

-    crackers update comics
+    crackers update MyFirstReader

 You should get something similar to the following:

-    $ crackers update comics
+    $ crackers update MyFirstReader
     5 Apr 21:06:51 - [warning] crackers root not found (root.crackers not detected in parents).
-    5 Apr 21:06:51 - [progress] Unpacking /tmp/comics/Awesome.cbz into /tmp/comics/Awesome
+    5 Apr 21:06:51 - [progress] Unpacking /tmp/MyFirstReader/Awesome.cbz into /tmp/MyFirstReader/Awesome
     5 Apr 21:06:54 - [progress] Updated comic: Awesome (3 pages)
     5 Apr 21:06:54 - [progress] Updated metadata: Crackers

-If you look in the `comics` directory, you should see a handful of files, such as:
+If you look in the `MyFirstReader` directory, you should see a handful of files, such as:

 * `archives` - Empty dir that will contain comic book archives you generate with `crackers archive`
 * `Awesome` - Extracted comic, organized in a way Crackers understands, along with some metadata